Moral Injury

 • Introduce participants to moral injury and how it presents in workplace contexts.

-• Present emerging practice and research in this field and offer guideposts for practice which support recovery and moral repair.
+• Present emerging research in this field and offer guideposts for practice which support prevention and moral repair.

-• Invite attendees to consider what the concept of moral injury means for us as a helping profession.
+• Invite attendees to consider what the concept of moral injury means for us as helping professionals.

 • Consider how using moral injury as a framework might stengthen our ability to work holistically and compassionately, and help us look after ourselves and guard our own moral wellbeing.